Thank you for subscribing

 What are the must-have appliances in an outdoor kitchen?

-“If you’ve got a small space, such as courtyard or balcony, the key must-haves are something to cook with and, ideally, an area to do some food preparation,” Kieran says.
-“From there it’s up to you how far you go.”
+"If you’ve got a small space, such as courtyard or balcony, the key must-haves are something to cook with and, ideally, an area to do some food preparation," Davies says.
+"From there it’s up to you how far you go."

 Adding a sink and tap can keep most of the mess outside, and built-in cabinetry makes storing all the outdoor accessories easy.
+But always remember to clean up and help keep rodents and other pests away.

 How important is lighting for outdoor kitchens?